Introduction: Addressing Global Warming

 In this blog, we’ll take a closer look at the carbon footprint of some common everyday things.

-1. Food
+- Food

-3. Clothes
+- Clothes

-4. Electricity
+- Electricity

 Grazing animals require a lot of land which is often cleared through deforestation, which accounts for 15% of global GHG emissions.
-Additionally, the digestive systems of cows and sheep produce methane, a potent greenhouse gas, as it has 80 times the warming power of carbon dioxide over the first 20 years after it reaches the atmosphere.
+Additionally, the digestive systems of cows and sheep produce methane emissions, a potent greenhouse gas, as it has 80 times the warming power of carbon dioxide over the first 20 years after it reaches the atmosphere.

 The difference between meat and plant production is drastic, just 1kg of wheat produces 2.5kg of GHG gasses meaning that if you have a plant-based diet your everyday carbon footprint will be lower than that of a meat eater.
 However, the carbon footprint of plant-based foods can still vary depending on factors such as the type of crop and how it was grown.
 For example, avocados have a higher carbon footprint due to the long-distance transportation required to bring them to the supermarket than locally grown vegetables.
+High meat consumption is a significant contributor to greenhouse gas emissions.
+Considering the total greenhouse gas emissions from various food choices is crucial for making environmentally friendly decisions.

 Reducing the carbon footprint of food can be achieved through various means, such as:-

-• reducing food waste
+- reducing food waste

-• eating more plant-based foods
+- eating more plant-based foods

-• choosing locally sourced, seasonal, and sustainably produced foods.
+- choosing locally sourced, seasonal, and sustainably produced foods.

-• cutting meat and dairy products from your diet could reduce your carbon footprint from food by two-thirds, according to an Oxford Study published in the Journal of Science.
+- cutting meat and dairy products from your diet could reduce your carbon footprint from food by two-thirds, according to an Oxford Study published in the Journal of Science.

 So why not insist at the office that all company lunches for things like “lunch and learns” are 50:50 vegetarian and meat?